Adrianna Franch: Western New York Flash, 2013–2014

 On January 18, 2013, Franch was the sixth pick during the first round of the 2013 college draft of National Women's Soccer League; the first goalkeeper picked by any team and the first player picked by Western New York Flash.
 Franch said of the Flash, "They are a very strong team that plays together and knows how to win.
 It's an environment that I'm really excited to be around because they have a lot of drive and heart."

 During the team's first regular season match against Sky Blue FC, Franch made six saves.
 Although the Flash lost 1–0 due to an own goal, Franch was heralded as a tremendous force in the goal and a future prospect at the 2015 FIFA Women's World Cup.
+She came second in voting for NWSL Rookie of the Year in 2013.

 Franch missed the 2014 National Women's Soccer League season due to a torn anterior cruciate ligament.